How to Go to Pulau Tioman Island from Singapore to Mersing

 So, one has to be careful being approached by overly warm and helpful people there as their intention was to find ways for you to pay for their assistance.
-Finally, after asking a dozen people, some young chaps pointed to us the direction of the coach on the photo below.
+Finally, after asking a dozen people, some young chaps pointed to us in the direction of the coach on the photo below.
 The location was opposite the Mersing Harbour Centre.

 We boarded the bus and saw the same friendly Malay driver who drove us to Mersing on the first day.
 We requested to alight in Boon Lay.
 He said he would stop at Golden Mile Complex first, before proceeding to Boon Lay.
 Eventually, we decided to alight at Golden Mile Complex to have Thai dinner first before taking a cab back home.
 As we had left a few dollars of Malaysian Ringgits with us, we gave the leftover to him as tips.

-Booking coach ticket online to Tioman Island was a breeze.
+Booking a coach ticket online to Tioman Island was a breeze.
 The challenge was buying a ferry ticket and it has to be purchased in Mersing Ferry Terminal unless you want to spend more money buying Tioman ferry tickets online which might not be too secure either.

 Hi, I'm MissSJ, your virtual travel guide here.
 Travelling, Google Maps and YOU are my interests.
 I enjoy amplifying my stories and tips with online maps to calculate the distance figuratively and navigate the direction so several points of interests are conglomerated in the same area as possible.
 With a virtual assistant, take my ride and join me!